The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 3. What is a database schema and why is it worth designing before writing any code?
 4. What is an Entity Relationship Diagram (ERD) and what information does it communicate?
 5. What is the difference between a one-to-many and a many-to-many relationship?
 How is each represented in a relational database?
+6. How do you add a foreign key constraint to a `CREATE TABLE` statement?
+Why does the order in which you create tables matter?

 ## Key Concepts